 .
 Marital property is generally those things that were bought or received during a marriage.
 Marital property doesn't include things that are owned individually by each spouse, such as property owned before marriage, gifts, or inheritance to that individual spouse, property excluded by a legal agreement, or property acquired after legal separation.
 Those items are called “separate property."

-Colorado is an “equitable distribution” or “common law” state rather than a “community property” state.
-That means marital property isn’t automatically assumed to be owned by both parties and therefore should be divided equally upon divorce.
-Instead, when a couple divorces in Colorado, the marital property is divided in an “equitable” manner.
-Often, that means the higher earning spouse receives a bigger piece of the pie upon divorce.
+Colorado is an “equitable distribution" state rather than a “community property" state.
+That means marital property isn't automatically assumed to be owned by both parties and therefore should be divided equally upon divorce.
+Instead, when a couple divorces in Colorado, the marital property is divided in an “equitable" manner.

 The following table outlines some main aspects of Colorado's marital property laws.

 ||§ 14-10-113 et seq. of the Colorado Revised Statutes